 As we passed through the hamlet of Vetti, we paid attention to arrowed signs and red Ts.

-There were some hoses or colored rope to hold onto to help with our balance on the descent.
+As of our visit in 2005, there were some hoses or colored rope to hold onto to help with our balance on the descent.

 As Julie and I got close to the base of Vettisfossen, we realized that we were only able to view the upper portions of the falls.